 Well, not only could having snow on your roof risk invalidating your cover but it could also land you in hot water with the police, who have the power to land you with a fine.

 The reason being as you accelerate or break, snow could fall off the roof and obscure your vision or that of another motorist.

-If it could be proven snow on the roof was the cause of an accident, it’s likely you would’ve been deemed to be driving irresponsibly and therefore insurance would be invalidated – not what anyone wants at this time of year!
+If dash cams can prove snow on the roof was the cause of an accident, it’s likely you would’ve been deemed to be driving irresponsibly and therefore insurance would be invalidated – not what anyone wants at this time of year!

 2) De-ice the whole car